What is thyroid cancer?

 Screening for thyroid cancer

-There is currently no screening for thyroid cancer available in Australia.
+There is currently no national screening program for thyroid cancer available in Australia.

 Preventing thyroid cancer